setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 The initial focus will be on Java, with the potential for future expansion based on community input.

-The initial base structure, skeleton, and proof of concept (PoC) can be developed by me and my team.
+The initial base structure, skeleton, and proof of concept (PoC) will be independently developed by me and my team as a preliminary effort in our own repository, serving as an example to further develop and eventually migrate to the necessary repositories.

 # Feedback Request